22yeets22/Nighttime-Alleyway/README.md

 # Nighttime Alleyway

-A dark, scary alleyway written in GLSL.
+A procedurally generated dark scary alleyway written in GLSL.
 This project explores procedural scene rendering and lighting effects in ShaderToy.

 ## Files
 - baseplate.glsl – The base project has a few basic primitives and is a result of my playing around with lighting after a bunch of youtube tutorials.